growly/bfg/README.md

 ```

 #### Red Hat
 Red Hat 7 doesn't have a new enough `cmake`.
 Red Hat 9 doesn't have `ninja` in its `yum` repositories.
-Nor does it have re2
+Nor does it have re2, so you have to build it from source (below).
 ```
   sudo yum group install "Development Tools" sudo yum install cmake autoconf automake libtool curl make g++ unzip